 Make your way back to Manila for another night, and dive deeper into the city’s attractions.
 If you’re a history buff, be sure to check out the National Museum of the Philippines, the Metropolitan Museum of Manila or the interactive Museo Pambata.
 You might also want to spot animals at the Manila Zoo or take a stroll through the scenic Rizal Park.
 Manila is an exciting culinary destination, so foodies should make time for the Pamatid Gutom, or street food.
 There are also plenty of gigantic malls and bustling markets to go shopping.

-6. Boracay (4 nights) Where to Stay
+6. Boracay (4 nights) Where to Stay in Boracay

 After the thrill and rush of Manila, nothing could be better than a quick plane ride to Boracay.
 Home to some of the best beaches on the planet, Boracay is a popular vacation spot for travelers from around the world.
 This tropical island boasts several incredible beaches, the best of which include White Beach, Puka Beach and Baling Hai Beach.
 If you enjoy being active in the great outdoors, you’ll have the chance to swim, scuba dive, kiteboard, fish or even go horseback riding.
 Of course, you also have the option of kicking back, soaking up the sun, indulging in a private massage right on the sand or staying up until dawn thanks to the late-night bars, lounges and clubs on the island.